microsoft/MSBuildSdks/src/RunTests/README.md

-# Microsoft.Build.RunTests
+# Microsoft.Build.RunVSTest

-The `Microsoft.Build.RunTests` MSBuild SDK adds support for running tests from MSBuild, similarly to how one would use `dotnet test`.
+The `Microsoft.Build.RunVSTest` MSBuild SDK adds support for running tests from MSBuild, similarly to how one would use `dotnet test`.

 ## Usage in `Directory.Packages.Props`
 In your `Directory.Packages.props`: